digital3mpire/SUPER-INFORMATION-HIGH-MARKET/damiantdziwis/rans0mMus1c/metadata.md

 ### process notes:

 In first place a wavefile of "Money Man" by A$AP Mob ft.
-A$AP Rocky and A$AP Nast was encrypted by WannaCry ransomware.
+A$AP Rocky and A$AP Nast was encrypted by WannaCry ransomware on a infected windows machine.
 (encrypted data can be found '/_audio/A$AP-Mob-Ft.-A$AP-Rocky-A$AP-Nast-Money-Man.wav.WNCRY' - use this to create your own rans0mMus1c or related projects)